Nicolas Dezède

 Nicolas-Alexandre Dezède (c.1740 in Lyon – 11 September 1798, in Paris) was an 18th-century French composer born from unknown parents.

-Dezède presented a great many number of opéras comiques, of which several were popular, at the Théâtre italien de Paris.
+Dezède presented a great many opéras comiques, of which several were popular, at the Théâtre italien de Paris.
 He served the Duke des Deux-Ponts from 1749 to 1790.
 A freemason, he was initiated at the lodge Les Neuf Sœurs in Paris.
 Mozart and Beethoven both wrote variations on themes by Dezède.

 His daughter Florine Dezède composed the opera Lucette et Lucas.